Build Introduction

 This build uses a very straightforward generator playstyle.
 We have no Fury spender beyond one button and we only use that for a buff, as explained below in the Advanced Information section, but let’s quickly go over our skills:

-Lunging Strike our main damage source and mobility all in one button.
-We should pressing this non-stop to zip around to monsters and blow them up.
+Lunging Strike is our main damage source and mobility all in one button.
+We should press this non-stop to zip around to monsters and blow them up.

 Rallying Cry and